janoamaral/tokyo-night-tmux/README.md

 This is a very opinionated project, as I am a Tech Lead, this theme is very developer-focused.

+## Requirements

+### Nerd Fonts

+This theme requires the use of a patched font with Nerd Font.
+Ensure your terminal is set to use one before installing this theme.
+We recommend using FiraCode Nerd Font for this theme, but any patched font will do.

+### Noto Fonts

+This theme requires the Noto fonts to be installed on your operating system.
+Make sure your operating system has the needed font and is configured to use one.

 ### Installation using TPM

 In your `tmux.conf`: